WLTP Explained

 The average speed of the cycle is 46.5 km/h.

-WLTP Efficiency or Driving Economy?
+WLTP Consumption or Driving Efficiency?

 The WLTP measures electric energy consumption.
 This is called efficiency or rated consumption.